EoinLikeOwen/schematics/xmega-e5-target/README.md

 Status
 =======

-Works.
+Ordered, assembled, in use.
 I've been using it for a few months now and am pretty happy with it.
 There's one annoyance though, and it was one I expected.
 The ISP header being over a floating corner of the board, sometimes the board moves when I push the cable connector onto the ISP header.